 Controlled foreign companies (CFCs)

-CFC rules will be introduced in Mauritius effective as of the year of assessment commencing 1 July 2020.
+CFC rules have been introduced in Mauritius effective as of the year of assessment commencing 1 July 2020.
 The attribution of CFC income shall be calculated in accordance with the arm’s-length principle.

 A CFC is a company that is not resident in Mauritius and in which a resident company in Mauritius or together with associated enterprises holds more than 50% of its total participation rights directly and indirectly.
 A CFC also includes a PE of the resident company.